gallien-lbr/cheatsheets/notes/memo_git.md

 When you checkout a branch, it changes HEAD to point to the new branch ref, populates your index with the snapshot of that commit, then copies the contents of the index into your working Directory.

+## Que se passe t'il dans la plomberie interne de Git lorsqu'on commit

+When you run git commit, Git creates a new commit and moves the branch that HEAD points to up to it.

 ## Schéma fonctionnement basique

 ![Git](git_workflow.png)